ziyi-zhang-mark/javascript/js-understand-the-weird-parts.md

 ---

+## Inheritance

-### Inheritance: one object gets access to the properties and methods of another object.
+One object gets access to the properties and methods of another object.

 **_Prototype_**
 ![](src/img/prototype_chain.png)